 A: Many exercises can be adapted using dumbbells, resistance bands, or bodyweight.

 You don’t need to burnout to be strong.
 You don’t need to train like anyone else to feel powerful.
+This 5-day plan gives you plan to:

 - Build real strength